chameleon-system/chameleon-base/src/BreadcrumbBundle/README.md

 ### Service-Tag
 Every generator that implements the Tag `chameleon_system_breadcrumb.generator.breadcrumb_generator` will be loaded by the `BreadrumbGeneratorProvider`.
-Within the tag you need the attribute `order` having an interger value to indicate the priority of the generator.
+Within the tag you need the attribute `order` having an integer value to indicate the priority of the generator.
 The first one that return "true" will be used generator to generate the breadcrumb.

 ### Caching